cnavas88/design_patterns/README.md

 # PATTERN DECORATOR

-Project to practice and have an example of pattern decorator using python.
+Project to practice and have an example of pattern decorator using golang and python.

 ## What is pattern decorator